Banks in Britain and U.S. ban Bitcoin buying with credit cards

 A spokeswoman from the Royal Bank of Scotland (RBS.L) declined to comment on the bank’s policy.

-Other leading British lenders including Barclays (BARC.L), and HSBC (HSBA.L) did not immediately respond to requests for comment on whether they permit credit card purchases of crypto currencies or had any plans to change their policies.
+Europe’s biggest bank HSBC (HSBA.L) did not respond to requests for comment on whether it permits credit card purchases of cryptocurrencies.

 Concerns about the use of Bitcoin and other such currencies extend beyond the use of credit cards for borrowing.